ajaythakur3369/ajaythakur3369/README.md

 ### 🌱 What do I do and What have I done?

-- *May 29, 2023-Present*: Selected as a Campus Ambassador for Vista 2023, IIM Bangalore’s International Business Summit organised by Indian Institute of Management (IIM), Bangalore among 458 applicants
+- *May 29, 2023-Present*: Selected as a Campus Ambassador for IIM Bangalore’s Annual International Business Summit VISTA 2023, organised by Indian Institute of Management (IIM), Bangalore among 458 applicants

 - *Jan 2023-Present*: Data Science Trainee at AlmaBetter Edutech Pvt.
 Ltd.